Just what they need…

 David L. Miller Memorial Village

-Tiny shelters offer individuals a short-term respite from homelessness and an entry to Faith Mission’s support programs.
+Tiny shelters offer individuals a short-term respite from homelessness and an entry to Faith Mission of Michiana’s support programs.

 The Low Barrier Shelter program is designed for men and women who need emergency shelter but cannot function in a normal shelter environment due to addiction issues, mental health, veterans who are struggling to acclimate back into society.